Ammonium dinitramide

 Preparation

-A route to this compounds involves dissolving nitramide in dry and cold acetonitrile (-10 °C), followed by the addition of nitronium tetrafluoroborate.
+Another route to this compounds given in literature involves dissolving nitramide in dry and cold (-10 °C) acetonitrile, followed by the addition of nitronium tetrafluoroborate.
 The mixture is stirred for 10 min, after which an etheric solution of ammonia in isopropanol is added to the acetonitrile solution.
-The solvent is removed and the ADN is recrystallized from butanol.[5]
+The solvent is removed from the product and the ADN is recrystallized from n-butanol.[9]

-The reaction of dinitrogen pentoxide with ammonia in dichloromethane -78 °C, will give ammonium dinitramide.
+The reaction of dinitrogen pentoxide with ammonia in dichloromethane at -78 °C, is claimed to give ammonium dinitramide.
 To obtain the compound, the reaction product is warmed to room temperature, the CH2Cl2 is removed then the compound is extracted with acetone.
-Further purification can be achieved by recrystallizing the compound from butanol.
+Further purification can be achieved by recrystallizing the compound from n-butanol.
 Total yield is 15%.
-If the reaction takes place at higher temperatures, the yield will be lower.[6]
+If the reaction takes place at higher temperatures, the yield will be lower.[10]

 A synthesis without a source is given on Wikipedia, but due to the lack of references it's unclear if it actually works: Ammonium dinitramide can be synthesized from ammonium nitrate, anhydrous nitric acid, and fuming sulfuric acid containing 20% free sulfur trioxide.
 A base other than ammonia must be added before the acid dinitramide decomposes.
 The final product is obtained by fractional crystallization.